 Cauda Equina Syndrome Defense Verdicts

-These cases are not always slam dunk winners which is one reason why you need an experienced medical malpractice lawyer to handle your case.
+These cases are not always slam dunk winners, which is one reason why you need an experienced medical malpractice lawyer to handle your case.
 Here are a few defense verdicts.
-Incredibly, doctors and hospital often defend these cases arguing diagnosing the patient’s early would have made no different.
+Incredibly, doctors and hospitals often defend these cases, arguing diagnosing the patients early would have made no difference.
 It is commonly understood in the medical community that speed is critical in stopping and reversing these neurological problems.
-But, ethically, researchers could never set up a human based controlled experiment to test the relationship between the timing of surgical decompression of the cauda equine nerves and surgical outcomes.
+But, ethically, researchers could never set up a human-based controlled experiment to test the relationship between the timing of surgical decompression of the cauda equine nerves and surgical outcomes.
 Because it would be criminal not to treat those patients.

 - 2000, California.
 Plaintiff has spinal surgery done at Columbia Good Samaritan Hospital, specifically a laminectomy and fusion at L4-L5.
 He alleges that after the surgery, the hospital staff carelessly monitored him, resulting in a delayed diagnosis of an epidural hematoma as well as cauda equina syndrome.
 This has left him with permanent neurological deficits.
 A jury finds against him, and for the defendants.

 Getting a Cauda Equina Lawyer